 - Sarsaparilla – blood purifier, diuretic, antibacterial, anti-inflammatory

-The Dr. Sebi food list and nutritional guide is a roadmap to supporting health and vitality.
+The Dr. Sebi nutritional guide (Dr. Sebi food list) is a roadmap to supporting health and vitality.